Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Introduction

 \section{Introduction}

 Waste management generates pollution externalities that are not internalized by households under traditional flat pricing schemes \citep{Fullerton1996}.
-To correct this inefficiency, a growing number of municipalities\footnote{PAYT is used in more than 800 U.S. cities, and is broadly implemented in Europe, Japan and Korea.
-China planned a number of pilots in big cities as Beijing \citep{CM2015}.} have implemented Pay-As-You-Throw (PAYT) programs that require households to pay for each unit (per bag, can, or weight) of unsorted waste presented for collection.
-Policy average causal effects on waste quantities can be estimated, e.g., with fixed effects regression methods and synthetic controls.\footnote{See, e.g., \citet{Valente2019} and the survey in \citet{Bel2014}.} However, empirical estimates provide mixed evidence on the magnitude of PAYT average effect on unsorted waste as well as on possible indirect causal effects on recycling and total waste.
+To correct this inefficiency, a growing number of municipalities have implemented Pay-As-You-Throw (PAYT) programs that require households to pay for each unit (per bag, can, or weight) of unsorted waste presented for collection.\footnote{PAYT is used in more than 800 U.S. cities, and is broadly implemented in Europe, Japan and Korea.
+China planned a number of pilots in big cities as Beijing \citep{CM2015}.} Policy average causal effects on waste quantities can be estimated, e.g., with fixed effects regression methods and synthetic controls.\footnote{See, e.g., \citet{Valente2019} and the survey in \citet{Bel2014}.} However, empirical estimates provide mixed evidence on the magnitude of PAYT average effect on unsorted waste as well as on possible indirect causal effects on recycling and total waste.
 Moreover, policy impacts may vary across municipalities depending, e.g., on the adopted price level and socio-economic characteristics \citep{Kinnaman2006}.
-In light of this, heterogeneity in causal effects plays an essential role in evaluating policy efficacy, allowing to ascertain subpopulations for which the policy is most beneficial and to generalize causal effect estimates to a new target population.
-On top of this, heterogeneous causal effect estimates can be combined with waste management costs and benefits for municipal budgets and for the environment to deliver heterogeneous cost-benefit evaluations of waste policies.
+In light of this, heterogeneity in causal effects plays an essential role in evaluating policy efficacy, allowing to ascertain subpopulations for which the policy is most beneficial and to generalize estimates to a new target population.
+On top of this, heterogeneous causal effect estimates can be combined with municipal waste management costs to deliver heterogeneous cost-benefit evaluations of waste policies.